The University of Texas System supports the professorship.

 Bartlett was a pioneer in researching how people perceive and remember nonverbal information, including faces, melodies and visual scenes.
 He helped create the fields of holistic memory processing and was at the forefront of research on eyewitness testimony in older adults.

 I want my research to help people, but at the same time, I’ve always had an instinctive desire to discover things.
 I tell my students it’s like Christmas morning when they come in with new data from a completed experiment.
 I don’t know where that comes from, it’s just instinctive – it’s the kind of thing that brings me joy.

-Dr. James C. Bartlett’s research explores the manner in which people perceive and remember complex things from everyday life, such as faces, visual scenes and melodies.
-He examines whether people see and remember the individual components of an environment or whether they have a holistic view, remembering them as single units.
+Bartlett’s research explored the manner in which people perceive and remember complex things from everyday life, such as faces, visual scenes and melodies.
+He examined whether people see and remember the individual components of an environment or whether they have a holistic view, remembering them as single units.

-This work has added Bartlett to the ranks of the avant-garde researchers in several fields, including the reliability of eyewitness testimony in the elderly and the processing of non-verbal memory.
+This work placed Bartlett in the ranks of the avant-garde researchers in several fields, including the reliability of eyewitness testimony in the elderly and the processing of non-verbal memory.
 He was one of the first people to provide solid behavioral evidence that the brain processes faces differently from other objects.

-Bartlett is a Fellow of the Association for Psychological Sciences and serves as the area and doctoral program head for cognition and neuroscience in the School of Behavioral and Brain Sciences.
-His commitment to mentorship in the sciences is evident in the 18 master’s and 13 doctoral theses he has supervised since 1977.
+A Fellow of the Association for Psychological Sciences, he served as the area and doctoral program head for cognition and neuroscience in the School of Behavioral and Brain Sciences.
+His commitment to mentorship in the sciences was evident in the 18 master’s and 13 doctoral theses he supervised.

 Bartlett received a bachelor’s degree in psychology from UT-Austin in 1970, followed by a doctoral degree from Yale University in the same field in 1975.